It's a Wonderful Life: Ownership and copyright issues

+After being acquired by Paramount Pictures and becoming its subsidiary, Liberty Films closed in 1951.
+Four years later, Paramount sold the film rights to independent distributor M. & A. Alexander.

-Liberty Films was purchased by Paramount Pictures, and remained a subsidiary until 1951.
-In 1955, M. & A. Alexander purchased the movie.
-This included key rights to the original television syndication, the original nitrate film elements, the music score, and the film rights to the story on which the film is based, The Greatest Gift.
-National Telefilm Associates took over the rights to the film soon thereafter.
+The acquisition by the aforementioned distributor included key rights to the original television syndication, the original nitrate film elements, the music score, and the film rights to the story on which the film is based, The Greatest Gift.
+National Telefilm Associates (NTA) took over the rights to the film soon thereafter.

 A clerical error at NTA prevented the copyright from being renewed properly in 1974.
-Despite the lapsed copyright, television stations that aired it still had to pay royalties because—though the film's images had entered the public domain—the film's story was still restricted as a derivative work of the published story The Greatest Gift, whose copyright Philip Van Doren Stern had renewed in 1971.
+Despite the lapsed copyright, television stations that aired it still had to pay royalties because—though the film's images had entered the public domain—the film's story was still restricted as a derivative work of the published story The Greatest Gift, the copyright of which Philip Van Doren Stern had renewed in 1971.

 The film became a perennial holiday favorite in the 1980s, possibly due to its repeated showings each holiday season on hundreds of local television stations.
 It was mentioned during the deliberations on the Copyright Term Extension Act of 1998.

 In 1993, Republic Pictures, which was the successor to NTA, relied on the 1990 U.S. Supreme Court ruling in Stewart v.
 Abend (which involved another Stewart film, Rear Window) to enforce its claim to the copyright.
 While the film's copyright had not been renewed, Republic still owned the film rights to The Greatest Gift; thus, the plaintiffs were able to argue its status as a derivative work of a work still under copyright.

 That year, Republic made a deal with Turner Broadcasting System, authorizing only three airings of the movie, all on cable's TNT and TBS.
 However, the studio's attempt to reassert control was widely ignored since there were still some existing distribution deals that Republic had to honor.

 In 1994, the studio sold exclusive television rights to NBC.
 "We're thrilled that we will have the opportunity to broadcast this picture," said NBC Entertainment President Warren Littlefield at the time.
 "We will broadcast the original director's cut in black and white, full-length, the way Frank Capra intended this picture to be seen."

-NBC traditionally shows it during the holidays after Thanksgiving and on Christmas Eve.
+NBC traditionally shows the film on Christmas Eve.
+It had, for a time in the late 1990s, aired the film on Thanksgiving but removed that airing due to low ratings and began airing the National Dog Show instead.
 Paramount (via parent company Viacom's 1998 acquisition of Republic's then-parent, Spelling Entertainment) once again has distribution rights for the first time since 1955.

-Due to all the above actions, this is one of the few RKO films not controlled by Turner Entertainment/Warner Bros. in the US.
-It is also one of two Capra films Paramount owns despite not having originally released it—the other is Broadway Bill (originally from Columbia, remade by Paramount as Riding High in 1950).